Hibernation (computing): Microsoft Windows

 It is possible to disable hibernation and delete hiberfil.sys.

+Third-party PC power management software offers features beyond those present in Windows.
+Most products offer Active Directory integration and per-user or per-machine settings with more advanced power plans, scheduled power plans, anti-insomnia features and enterprise power usage reporting.

 macOS

 On Macs, a feature known as Safe Sleep saves the contents of volatile memory to the system hard disk each time the Mac enters Sleep mode.
 The Mac can instantaneously wake from sleep mode if power to the RAM has not been lost.
 However, if the power supply was interrupted, such as when removing batteries without an AC power connection, the Mac would wake from Safe Sleep instead, restoring memory contents from the hard drive.
 Because Safe Sleep's hibernation process occurs during regular Sleep, the Apple menu does not have a "hibernate" option.

 Safe Sleep capability was added in Mac models starting with the October 2005 PowerBook G4 (Double-Layer SD).
 Safe Sleep requires Mac OS X v10.4 or higher.

 Shortly after Apple started supporting Safe Sleep, Mac enthusiasts released a hack to enable this feature for much older Mac computers running Mac OS X v10.4.
 The classic Mac OS once also supported hibernation, but this feature was dropped by Apple.